0b01/rickyhan.com/_posts/2017-09-27-copping-supreme-with-haskell.markdown

 categories: jekyll update
 ---

-Recently, a friend asked me to write a program that buys things off of a shopping website as soon as anything is added.
-I decided to write it in Haskell.

-Supreme is a fashion brand that curbs supply to create artificial scarcity, which results in higher consumer surplus and resell profit margin.
-So yes, the deadweight loss suffered in the primary market(webstore) is actually paying for the reseller network effect and virality.
+Recently, a friend asked me to write a program that buys things off of a the shopping site of Supreme website as soon as anything is added.
+Supreme is a fashion brand that curbs supply to create artificial scarcity, resulting in higher consumer surplus and resell profit margin.
+So yes, the deadweight loss suffered in the primary market (webstore) is actually paying to incentivize the resellers and increase virality of the brand.

 ![supreme brick](http://d17ol771963kd3.cloudfront.net/122510/zo/LGlxG_4e95s.jpg)

-This script does the following:
+This Haskell script does the following:

 1. GET website url.